 The Bridge Easton School provides a truly nurturing environment; our priority is to meet the individual needs of each child, supporting children to be kind, confident and independent young people.
 We offer our children and young people a bespoke curriculum and package of care, minimising their barriers to learning and optimising opportunities for success and progress.

 We aim to create a school environment in which our young people and their families are central to our school community, our ethos keeps pupil wellbeing at the heart of all we do.
-We will work in partnership with our wider community to offer additional learning experiences enhancing the learning in the classroom, broadening opportunities for our young people.
+We work in partnership with our wider community to offer additional learning experiences enhancing the learning in the classroom, broadening opportunities for our young people.

 The Bridge Easton is a special school for pupils aged 4-19 that is welcoming to all and where everyone can be themselves; children always come first.
-We want our young people to be in a position to make choices so that they can affect and embrace change in their own lives.
+We want our young people to be in a position to make choices so that they can effect and embrace change in their own lives.
 We overcome barriers, we make children feel safe and we create space for them to take risks so that they can flourish.

 Our primary curriculum is focused on providing a wide range of relevant experience and knowledge which is cross-referenced to the national curriculum.
 The curriculum is adapted to meet the needs of the children in each class, teaching styles and activities are modified accordingly.

 We believe that staff and pupils should all have fun every day.
 We want the children to enjoy coming to school, so we will ensure that there is a great balance of classroom-based learning and movement-based activities to keep school engaging.
-The school day will be structured to ensure pupils have plenty of movement breaks and short learning sessions, including time in our sensory integration rooms.
+The school day is structured to ensure pupils have plenty of movement breaks and short learning sessions, including time in our sensory integration rooms.